maminnas/airflow-docker/README.md

 After we save it the airflow webserver then should be able to pick this up and list it as one of the DAGs on the UI.

 For now I just added a very simple example with two BashOperators coming one after the other.

+## DAGs

+We can define differente variety of tasks in a DAG.
+We start simple by adding Bash Operator and Python Operator.
+Then extend this with more complex and yet very commonly used task types e.g. S3 bucket, docker, kubernetes, run ML model etc.

+## DAG Definition

+1. Default: The sample file `myBashOperator.py` has a simple example.
+We instantiate a DAG with the needed arguments and then define each task according to our need.
+Finally, we specify the upstrea/downstream of the tasks and the order of execution for the DAG.

+2. Task Flow API: In this variation we define our dag and their tasks using decorators @dag and @task and the dependency is inferred from this.

+## XCOM

+To pass values across tasks we can use XCOM.
+A task usually pushes it's return valye into XCOM but you can explicitly push results into XCOM if needed using `ti.xcom_push(key, value)` and pull the results from XCOM using ti.xcom_pull(task_ids, key)